top of page

 WHAT IF MY SONG IS NOT VERY LONG?
 (EXAMPLE UNDER 2 MINUTES)

-Students are encoraged to play more than one song for the evaluation if their perfomance time is under two minutes.
+Students are encouraged to play more than one song for the evaluation if their perfomance time is under two minutes.
 Just be mindful that the total performance time for all songs combined cannot exceed 5 minutes.

-DO MY MUSIC SELECTIONS NEED TO BE” PERFORMANCE” READY?
+DO MY MUSIC SELECTIONS NEED TO BE ”PERFORMANCE” READY?

 DO I NEED TO BRING MY HARP?